TWMS Accomplishments

 Why It Matters

-These results demonstrate the power of our cohesive K-8 curriculum.
-By eighth grade, students have the deep understanding and academic confidence to excel in rigorous high school programs.
-Over 3,000,000 students
+These results demonstrate the power of our cohesive K–8 curriculum.
+By 8th grade, students have the deep understanding and academic confidence to excel in rigorous high school programs.
+These results reflect the dedication of our students, the commitment of our teachers, and God's faithfulness as we partner with families.

 Proof: Results

-- Second graders scored in the top 6% in math computation.
+• Second Graders scored in the top 7% in math computation.

-- Third graders scored in the top 8% in total math.
+• Third Graders scored in the top 11% in total math.

-- Fifth Graders scored in the top 10% in total math.
+• Sixth Graders scored in the top 15% in total math.

-- All grades were in the top quarter nationally in the total composite score (math, science, social studies, English Language Arts).
+• Most grades were in the top quarter nationally, and all grades were in the top 29% nationally in the total composite score, including math, science, social studies, and English Language Arts.

 What's Important